slip-slap/slip-slap.github.io/_posts/2017-05-06-linux-cli-vim.md

 + before pasting to vim, make sure the Insert Mode is activated.
 + the reason is that paste character **i** or character **o** will trigger insert mode, and you will miss everying before

+#### joining two lines with J
+1. J joins the line the cursor is on with the line below

 #### search